 Que El-Amin began his entrepreneurial pursuits in 2007 beginning with Scott Crawford, Inc. as a real estate managing entity of which he still owns and operates.
-Scott Crawford, Inc. has constructed residential real estate transactions totaling millions of dollars in sales, working with hundreds of real estate professionals.
+Scott Crawford, Inc. has constructed residential real estate transactions totaling tens of millions of dollars in sales, working with hundreds of real estate professionals.

 Que El-Amin’s educational experience includes an undergraduate degree from the University of Wisconsin – Madison in Art and a Master’s Degree in Geography with a concentration in Urban Planning from the Chicago State University in August 2015.